Dingyi-Kang/Machine_learning/NLP/wordEmbedding.md

 (Another good tutorial: https://www.youtube.com/watch?v=lEzzgLh_SFA&list=WL&index=20)

+# Summary: instead hardcoding one hot vector, we aim to learn the semantic vectors of each word in the semantic space.
+This semantic space can be generalized to other fields as well.
+In other words, the similar words, like 'good' and 'great', will have similar semantic vecotrs in the semantic space provided by the trained word embedding model.

 <img width="1252" alt="image" src="https://github.com/Dingyi-Kang/Machine_learning/assets/81428296/8bb9a859-3b39-434e-8320-4e788cfd7fbc">

 <img width="695" alt="image" src="https://github.com/Dingyi-Kang/Machine_learning/assets/81428296/5d701cca-1001-41fa-8658-68ad2624d794">

 <img width="1076" alt="image" src="https://github.com/Dingyi-Kang/Machine_learning/assets/81428296/a1bc865d-98b3-4cb6-8951-ffcbe3791406">

+# namely, the number of basises of the semantic space

 <img width="1634" alt="image" src="https://github.com/Dingyi-Kang/Machine_learning/assets/81428296/1cf208a1-117e-43e6-a1bd-ae430119b729">